-JEM-EUSO is a program that includes several missions to explore the origin of the extreme energy cosmic rays and cosmogenic neutrinos.
+jem-euso JEM-EUSO is a program that includes several missions to explore the origin of the extreme energy cosmic rays and cosmogenic neutrinos.
 JEM-EUSO (Joint Experiment Missions for Extreme Universe Space Observatory) is a program that aims at exploring the origin of the extreme energy cosmic rays and cosmogenic neutrinos by looking downward at Earth from space, and detecting the fluorescence light of extensive air-showers that they generate in the Earth's atmosphere.
 The origin and nature of UHECRs (Ultra-High Energy Cosmic Rays) and cosmogenic neutrinos remain unsolved in contemporary astroparticle physics.
 Give an answer to these questions is rather challenging because of the extremely low flux at extreme energies (i.e. E > 5x1019 eV).
-The main objective of JEM-EUSO is the realization of an ambitious space-based mission devoted to UHECR science.
-The JEM-EUSO program includes several missions: on ground, EUSO-TA, in operation at the Telescope Array site in Utah since 2013; on board stratospheric balloon, EUSO-Balloon, that flew in August 2014, EUSO-SPB1, launched in April 2017 on a super pressure balloon, EUSO-SPB2, in construction phase for a long duration flight in 2022; in space, TUS, a Russian mission that has been flying for a year on board the Lomonosov Satellite since April 2016; MINI-EUSO, in operation since August 2019 inside the ISS, looking down the atmosphere from the UV transparent window in the Russian Module; and the large size mission K-EUSO, in phase of realization, to be installed outside the ISS.
+The main objective of JEM-EUSO is the realization of an ambitious spacebased mission devoted to UHECR science.
+The JEM-EUSO program includes several missions: on ground, EUSO-TA, in operation at the Telescope Array site in Utah since 2013; on board stratospheric balloon, EUSO-Balloon, that flew in August 2014, EUSO-SPB1, launched in April 2017 on a super pressure balloon, EUSO-SPB2, in construction phase for a long duration flight in 2023; in space, TUS, a Russian mission that has been flying for a year on board the Lomonosov Satellite since April 2016; MINI-EUSO, in operation since August 2019 inside the ISS, looking down the atmosphere from the UV transparent window in the Russian Module; and the large size mission K-EUSO, in phase of realization, to be installed outside the ISS.
 The final goal of the JEM-EUSO program is to send in orbit a super-wide-field telescope that will look down from space onto the night sky to detect UV photons emitted from air showers generated by UHECRs in the atmosphere, with a year time exposure more than one order of magnitude of Auger.
-This is the context of the POEMMA mission (Probe Of Extreme Multi-Messenger Astrophysics) approved by NASA for a study phase.
+This is the context of the POEMMA mission (Probe Of Extreme Multi-Messenger Astrophysics) at present in a study phase.
 16 countries and about 300 researchers are collaborating in JEM-EUSO.
-JEM-EUSO in Italy is presently funded by INFN within the Astroparticle and Neutrino Committee; funds have also been provided for several years by ASI.
-The full commitment of ASI is depending on the final approval of the mission.
+MINI-EUSO and EUSO-SPB2, in the context of the JEM-EUSO program, in Italy are presently funded by ASI and INFN. jwst JWST is the largest telescope ever conceived to work in space, and has been launched on December 25th 2021.
+It will be the premier observatory of the next decade, serving thousands of astronomers worldwide.